 Bus to the ballpark

-Metro provides an easy, inexpensive way to get downtown.
+Metro provides an easy, inexpensive way to get around downtown.
 For 25 cents a ride, fans can ride the Stadium Circulator, which runs every 10 minutes.
-Circulator service will begin on Thursday, June 16 for the Opening Celebration Day from approximately 8 a.m. to 10:45 p.m.
+Circulator service will begin on Thursday, June 15 for the Opening Practice Day from approximately 8 a.m. to 10:45 p.m.

-On game days, the circulator will start service 60 minutes before the first game until 60 minutes after the last game of the day.
-The route makes a loop around The Old Market, a variety of downtown destinations, and Charles Schwab Field.
+On game days, the circulator will start service 60 minutes before the first game and run until 60 minutes after the last game of the day.
+The route makes a loop around The Old Market, several downtown destinations, and Charles Schwab Field Omaha.

-Local and visiting riders can also take advantage of ORBT, Omaha’s first rapid transit line, serving Omaha from downtown to Westroads Mall.
+Riders can also take advantage of ORBT, Omaha’s first rapid transit line, serving Omaha from downtown to Westroads Mall.
 A ride on ORBT costs $1.25 each way.
-A free park and ride lot is available at the Westroads Transit Center for riders, and the line connects directly with the Stadium Circulator.
+A free park and ride lot is available at the Westroads Transit Center for riders, and the line connects with the Stadium Circulator.

 Rider Tips and Tricks